Skywater88/Retro-Flash-Games/README.md

 8. **Burrito Bison Revenge**: No description yet.
 I haven't played.
 9. **Red Remover**: A puzzle game where you destroy the red colored shapes while keeping other colors.
 10. **Jewelanche**: Match 3 (or more) puzzle game where you fight againt time.
-11. **Arcane: Online Mystery (1-8)**: Horror detective game with an amazing story!
+11-18. **Arcane: Online Mystery (1-8)**: Horror detective game with an amazing story!
 One Of the best!
-12. **3D Logic**: Connect dots with lines on a Rubic's Cube.
+19. **3D Logic**: Connect dots with lines on a Rubic's Cube.
 Epic puzzle game!
+20. **Like Vampire Like Son**: As a human born from a vampie, you must turn yourself into a vampire; somehow!
+One of the funniest!
+21. **Midnight Spooks 2**: To win a mysterious photo, you need to solve various puzzles!
+One of the funniest!